Christopher Hodson (judge): Early life

-Hodson was born in Masterton, where he grew up on his family's hill country farm.
-He graduated from the Victoria University of Wellington in 1966 with an LLB degree.
+Hodson was born in Masterton, where he grew up on his family's hill-country farm.
+He graduated from the Victoria University of Wellington in 1966 with a Bachelor of Laws degree.

 Career

-Hodson was admitted to the Bar in 1966, and from 1966–82, was a Partner in Major Gooding & Partners in Masterton.
+Hodson was admitted to the bar in 1966, and from 1966 to 1982, was a partner in Major Gooding & Partners in Masterton.

 In 1983, Hodson became a partner in Macalister Mazengarb Parkin & Rose in Wellington, before commencing practice as a barrister sole in 1991, where he specialised in medical and military law.
 He was appointed Queen's Counsel in 1998.

-He is Judge Advocate General of the New Zealand Armed Forces, and the Chief Judge of the Court Martial of New Zealand, and also vice-president of the International Equestrian Federation.
+He is Judge Advocate General of the New Zealand Armed Forces, and the Chief Judge of the Court Martial of New Zealand.
+He is also vice-president of the International Equestrian Federation.

-He served in the Territorial Force (reserve) of the New Zealand Army, retiring as a lieutenant colonel in 1992.
+Hodson served in the Territorial Force (reserve) of the New Zealand Army, retiring as a lieutenant colonel in 1992.

 Personal life

 Hodson had three children with his first wife.
-In 1992, he married fellow judge and barrister Dame Lowell Goddard, who has a daughter from her first marriage to Sir John Scott, 5th Baronet, in 1969.
+In 1992, he married fellow judge and barrister Lowell Goddard, who has a daughter from her first marriage to Sir John Scott, 5th Baronet, in 1969.